 Visuals can be fundamental to driving change around critical conservation issues.

 Conservation photography does not need to be utilized for major international conservation problems.

-Still, it can apply to more subtle conservation issues in your local neighborhood or nearby areas.
+Still, it can apply to more subtle conservation issues in your local neighbourhood or nearby areas.

-Conservation issues happen everywhere and do not always involve traveling to far-flung places.
+Conservation issues happen everywhere and do not always involve travelling to far-flung places.

 Conservation Photography is Increasingly Important

 You might be wondering how wildlife photographers can help conservation efforts.